THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE READ MY DISCLOSURE FOR MORE INFO.

 Look into rental options like BungoBox, which allow you to rent plastic storage containers and send them back after use.
 Doing this is an innovative, green, cost-effective solution that won’t break the bank.

 If this option doesn’t catch your eye, a quick Google search for “reusable packing boxes” will reveal many companies you can research and consider working with for your move.
-Perhaps if you are looking for a larger container that can carry all your belongings in one go, then renting a container dumpster from eagle dumpster rental is also an excellent choice for saving a lot of time and money.

 Pro-Tip: Ask around your community and social media circles.
 Someone has likely used a solution that could work for you.